Last Updated on May 1, 2026 by Bibhu Ranjan Mund, MPH

 Helpful Advice to Care for Your Gut Over the Long Term

-- Changing your food choices every week helps keep diverse the microbiome.
+- Changing your food choices every week helps to keep diverse the microbiome.

 - To make children willing to eat other meals, involve them in purchasing groceries and cooking.